cbrz/mountebank-grpc/README.md

     "port": 4545,
     "loglevel": "debug",
     "recordRequests": true,
-    "services": {
+    "_note_services": "need the name of the package, service and protofile location for this to load", "services": {
-        "_note": "need the name of the service and protofile location for this to load", "example.ExampleService": {
+        "example.ExampleService": {
             "file": "example.proto"
         }